 When considering adoption, some apprehensions are pretty typical.
 If your spouse is unsure about moving forward toward adoption, one step you can take to progress the adoption dialogue is to do your best to empathize and understand exactly what fears exist for him or her.

 There could be financial concerns about the affordability of adoption or the resources it would take to add another child into your family unit.
 Your spouse could be worried about potential medical abnormalities or unknown genetic issues that may arise from either biological parents’ backgrounds.
 She may be anxious about whether she will love an adopted child as much as her biological children or worried he may show favoritism inadvertently.
 Your spouse may worry about raising a child that could be so very different in personality and interests from you both.
 He or she may feel unqualified to properly care for a child who has experienced trauma.
-Your spouse may also be worried about fielding future questions from a child about his or her biological families.
+Your spouse may also be worried about fielding future questions from a child about his or her biological family.
 These apprehensions are valid and acknowledging them can lead you both to begin your search for information together.

 4. Do your research together.

 There are so many sources online from a variety of perspectives in the adoption triad (adoptive parents, adopted child, and biological families).
-As you and your spouse continue to share questions and apprehensions with one another, hop online and see what you can learn together.
+As you and your spouse continue to share questions and apprehensions, hop online and see what you can learn together.
 Together is key.
 Sending your spouse articles and pictures about adoption in an attempt to educate them when he or she is clearly still uncomfortable with the idea is only going to create a divide.
 Ask your spouse if they would like to find some answers to your questions together.

-There are sources that can tell you how to get started with the adoption process.
+Some sources can tell you how to get started with the adoption process.
 Others describe different types of adoption.
 There are powerful adoption stories from birth families, adoptive families, and adoptees.
 If you or your spouse think of a question, there are plenty of resources out there that can speak to those concerns or fears, so be willing to explore those what-ifs that emerge.
 Use discretion though, because there is such a high volume of information out there, it can get overwhelming pretty quickly.
 Research in small bursts with your partner.
 You don’t have to have all the answers right away.
 As with everything else related to adoption, it is a process that takes time.
 As you learn more and more, different questions will emerge.

 It’s one thing to research articles and blogs that are written about adoption by authors you don’t know, it’s another thing to connect to your own family and friends to find that they are connected to and touched by adoption.
 You may think that you don’t know anyone associated with adoption, but you would be surprised.
 When you openly discuss the idea of adoption and your apprehensions about it, you will be amazed at the stories that bubble to the surface.

 Personally, my husband and I initially believed we were alone in our adoption journey.
 However, as soon as we began talking about it with those around us, we were genuinely surprised by how many people around us were connected to adoption.
 I’m an educator, and one of my colleagues said, in passing, “You knew we adopted our daughter, right?”
 I had no idea and it gave me such comfort knowing someone close by had experienced it.
 Another colleague, I found out, was a birth grandmother who was able to keep in touch and visit her granddaughter.
 Later, completely by accident, we connected with a family we met at church that happened to be from near our old hometown.
 It was through this connection that we found our adoption lawyer, who led us to identify the social worker who would conduct our home study.
-We wanted to try for a private adoption for a couple years before attempting to use an agency, and we had a couple of friends and coworkers that had previously used different agencies and were able to explain to us what that experience was like.
+We wanted to try for a private adoption for a couple of years before attempting to use an agency, and we had a couple of friends and coworkers that had previously used different agencies and were able to explain to us what that experience was like.

-Willingly discussing your interest in learning more about adoption can really open you and your spouse to an amazing adoption network that you never knew existed.
 As you hear adoption stories from people linked directly to your life, you realize that you are not alone on this journey.
 This network of people can be a tangible reminder to your spouse that there is an adoption community within reach.

 6. Listen closely to people’s stories.

 Before our family was built through adoption, we read and listened closely to those that had experienced closed adoptions and the decision to search for biological families or not.
 We listened to boundaries that some families had for the open relationship with biological families whether they visited or just sent pictures with a short update.
 We heard five or six different titles for biological families before landing on our choice of “First families.”
-We listened to foster families close to us that were learning to cope with the unpredictable nature of the child welfare system.
+We listened to foster families close to us that we’re learning to cope with the unpredictable nature of the child welfare system.

 Those stories can help you navigate the what-ifs when they occur, opening a dialogue between you and your spouse so you can problem-solve situations beforehand.
 They can help you empathize with the variety of perspectives that you may encounter in your adoption journey, further easing the looming unknown for a spouse apprehensive about adoption.